sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 02-02-2017

+- http://www.lesnumeriques.com/casque-realite-virtuelle/oculus-condamne-a-verser-500-millions-dollars-a-editeur-zenimax-n60093.html $500M from Oculus to Zenimax :(
+- https://github.com/Powerspace/akka-streams-utils Some open source from us
+- https://medium.com/@francoisvasnier/popchef-comment-livrer-1-plat-toutes-les-5-secondes-ae85959498cd Un post transparent sur la manière dont la logistique de Popchef (livraison plats préparés)
+- https://www.youtube.com/watch?v=e1VEEtAvQ9E Very good talk from Netflix about their Kafka infra in the Cloud.
+They have fronts Kafka which data are sent to another Kafka clusters for consumation by anyone. (the front kafka being critical, noone can consume from them).
+And he explains the failover strategy (start a new kafka cluster and dynamically switch the endpoint of the producer!)
+- https://commitprint.com/ Print a poster of your git contribs Oo
+- http://blog.2ndquadrant.com/dataloss-at-gitlab/ The response of a postgresql main committer to GitLab issues.

 # 01-02-2017

 - http://www.lesnumeriques.com/vie-du-net/google-marque-mieux-valorisee-monde-n60063.html Apple's "brand value" decreasing a lot.
 Google just in front.